webix-hub/docs/data/desktop/server_offline.md

 $$("datatable1").load( webix.proxy("cache", "post->url.php"));
 ~~~

-In essense, the prefix signifies integration with a dedicated **proxy object** that contains all the logic of offline storage.
+In essence, the prefix signifies integration with a dedicated **proxy object** that contains all the logic of offline storage.
 [Proxy objects](desktop/server_proxy.md) are described separately.

 ###Local Mode

 When you work in local mode, your component deals with local storage objects only.
-You can load data from local storage and save it there without any serverside part.
+You can load data from local storage and save it there without any server-side part.

 Webix works with cache through its **webix.storage.local** interface.
 See the description of [caching logic](desktop/offline.md#app).